How Next.js 15's Full Route Cache Served Stale Prices at Checkout for 3 Hours

 └─────────────────────┘

-Next.js had captured that rendered HTML at build time (and again on first request after deploy), stored it in the Full Route Cache, and served it to every subsequent visitor without ever hitting our FastAPI service or database again.
-A fresh deploy busted the cache — which is why redeploying fixed it temporarily.
+Next.js captured that HTML at build time (and again on first request after deploy), stored it in the Full Route Cache, and served it to every subsequent visitor without ever hitting our FastAPI service or database again.
+A fresh deploy busted the cache, which is why redeploying fixed it briefly.
 But after the first post-deploy request, the new stale HTML was cached again.

 Timeline of the Incident